 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

 Light microscopy of skeletal muscle fibres seen in longitudinal section.
-The alternating banding pattern represents a highly ordered assembly of contractile filaments called A bands (dark) and I bands (light).
-Z lines are in the middle of each I band and the interval between successive Z lines is the smallest unit of muscle contraction and is called a sarcomere.
+The alternating banding pattern represents highly ordered assembly of contractile fibres called A bands (dark) and I bands (light).
+The interval between successive I bands is the smallest unit of muscle contraction and is called a sarcomere.
 Each skeletal muscle fibre consists of hundreds or thousands of individual cells that have fused together.
 Hence a fibre has multiple nuclei; these are positioned at the periphery of the cell.
-Magnification x600 when printed at 10 cm.
+Magnification x 350 when printed at 10 cm.

 Model release not required.
 Property release not required.